Whipped cream: Uses

+Sweet

-Whipped cream is a popular topping for fruit and desserts such as pie, ice cream (especially sundaes), cupcakes, cakes, milkshakes, waffles, hot chocolate, cheesecakes, gelatin dessert, and puddings.
+Whipped cream is a popular topping for fruit and desserts such as pie, ice cream (especially sundaes), cupcakes, cakes, milkshakes, waffles, cheesecakes, gelatin dessert, and puddings.
 It is also served on coffee and hot chocolate.
 In the Viennese coffee house tradition, coffee with whipped cream is known as Melange mit Schlagobers.
-Whipped cream is used as an ingredient in many desserts, for example as a filling for profiteroles and layer cakes.
+Whipped cream is used as an ingredient in many desserts, for example as a filling for profiteroles and layer cakes, and the final step of making Bavarian cream. and some fruit sorbets.

 It is often piped onto a dish using a pastry bag to create decorative shapes.

-Mousse is usually based on whipped cream, often with added egg white foam.
+Mousse desserts are usually based on whipped cream, often with added egg white foam.
 Similarly, crémet d'Anjou is made of whipped cream and whipped egg whites.
 Fontainebleau and crémet d'Anjou include whipped cream and whipped fromage frais, and are typically served in a cheese drainer (faisselle), recalling the former process of draining whipped cream.
+Fruit "creams" of strawberry, raspberry, or currants were made with the syrup of the cooked fruit added to cream before "whisking", and some whole fruit added afterwards.

+Whipped cream may be also be part of batters for pancakes.

+Savory

+Unsweetened whipped cream is an ingredient in many savory preparations.

+It is added to base sauces to make a lighter daughter sauce ("small compound sauce"), such as mousseline sauce, a Hollandaise sauce lightened with whipped cream; and Chantilly sauce or Chantilly mayonnaise consisting of mayonnaise plus whipped cream.

+It may be added to forcemeats for quenelles.